videlalvaro/videlalvaro.github.io/_posts/2014-03-19-the-power-algorithm.md

 First it sets an auxiliary variable `$y` to `1` which is the identity of the multiplication.

-Then function scans the binary representation of `$n` on each iteration of the loop.
+Then the function scans the binary representation of `$n` on each iteration of the loop.
 If it finds a `1` then it multiplies by `$x`.
 On every step of the loop it squares `$x`.